 There ya go folks, hope you found these ideas inspiring!
 Are you going non-traditional this year?

-For lots more gorgeous Christmassy vibes, be sure to check out my boards on Pinterest!
+For lots more gorgeous Christmassy vibes, you can check out my boards on Pinterest!
 Happy Christmas decorating! 🙂